 How to Mash Bananas

-I started doing this a while ago and it’s been a total game changer whenever I make banana muffins, breakfast cookies, or banana bread.
+I started doing this a while ago and itโs been a total game changer whenever I make banana muffins, breakfast cookies, banana bread, or chocolate banana bread.
 Just use your mixer to mash bananas!
 Peel and break the bananas into chunks, place in your mixer, and beat until mashed.
 Beat the rest of the wet ingredients right into this bowl, then beat in the dry ingredients.
 So easy.

 How to Make Peanut Butter Banana Muffins